-When it comes to wearing your hair back—whether it’s in a bun or a ponytail or a braid or a top knot—I have a pretty strong point of view.
+When it comes to wearing your hair back—whether it’s in a bun, ponytail, braid or top knot—I have a pretty strong point of view.
 I’ve said it before, and I’ll say it again: 99 percent of the population looks better when their hair is slightly disheveled and messy, as opposed to super-tight and super-slicked.

 Why?
 Because those soft little baby hairs around the hairline (as well as a looser, slightly texturey ‘do) are MUCH kinder on our features.
-I mean, the idea of ballerina hair is all very well and good, but in reality, scraping and/or slicking your hair back like that basically shines a great big spotlight on the state of your skin, how well you’ve applied your foundation and blush, the size of your nose and how much your ears stick out.
+Scraping and/or slicking your hair back so severely will basically shine a great big spotlight on the state of your skin, how well you’ve applied your foundation and blush, the size of your nose and how much your ears stick out.
 For starters.
 This is why it’s usually best left to models and celebrities.

 First, a couple of visual examples to make sure you know exactly what I’m talkin’ about here.

 Here’s Doutzen Kroes (check out my video with her here) demonstrating the fuzzy baby hair look:

 Yes, she’s gorgeous enough to pull off any hairstyle (and even this sort of terrible yellow eyeshadow), but I totally dig the texture here.

 Maybe a better example of a non-supermodel person is SJP: